azri-hamza/rosa/CACHING_SETUP.md

 CACHE_TTL=300               # Default cache TTL in seconds (5 minutes)
 CACHE_MAX_ITEMS=100         # Maximum items in memory cache
 ```

+**Note**: The modern approach uses `REDIS_URL` for connection, which supports all Redis configurations including authentication, database selection, and connection options in a single URL format.

 ### Module Setup